lsewilson/database-server/README.md

 ### Approach to problem

-I started by thinking about a classic MVC structure, but instead of using a classic database model, I chose to create a data storage class with an empty hash property.
+I started by thinking about the typical MVC structure, but instead of using a classic database model, I chose to create a data storage class with an empty hash property.

 I chose to use Ruby and Sinatra for this problem as all I needed was a simple server, which could deal with two requests to get and set data.